A Guide to Visiting Diamond Beach in Iceland

 ice on diamond beach

-Swimming at Diamond Beach isn’t allowed.
-Iceland’s weather can change quickly, with very little (if any) warning, plus the water itself can be quite trecherous with strong waves that can drag you out to see.
+Iceland’s weather can change quickly, with very little (if any) warning, plus the water itself can be quite treacherous with strong waves that can drag you out to see.
 For your own safety, and the safety of those who would have to rescue you, please do not try swimming here.
-While you cannot go swimming, you can still enjoy the beauty of this unique beach by taking pictures or simply admiring the scenery.
-If you do want to go swimming in Iceland, I recommend the pool in Vik, where can swim whilst enjoying views of the beauitful mountains around Vik.

-Why is some of the ice blue?
+Why is the ice at Diamond Beach blue?

 blue chunk of ice on diamond beach

-The ice at Diamond Beach can sometimes have a blue colour to it.
+The ice at Diamond Beach can sometimes have a blue color to it.
 This is due to how the ice is made up of compressed snow that has been frozen for many years.
 When the snow was squeezed together, the air bubbles inside were pushed out, leaving behind the clear ice.
 Then the blue color is caused by the way that light passes through the ice.
-When light hits the ice, it absorbs some of the light and some of it is reflected back.
-Light waves come in different lengths and when the longer ones hit the ice they get absorbed more, where as the shorter ones get reflected back out.
-These shorter waves are blue light, so when they get reflected back at us, we see blue ice.

 Why do Icelandic beaches have black sand?